iot-crazy/RickAndMorty2025/README.md

 Finally, open you browser and got to  http://localhost:5168/

+:information_source: The blazor render mode is set to InteractiveAuto which means

 :information_source: Hint - if you want to test the caching without waiting 5 minutes, open the appsettings.json in the Web project and change the value of CacheMinutes

 :information_source: Do you want to strip the database and start again.
 This app uses the build in 'localdb'.